cchitsiang/awesome-stars/README.md

 - [pgilad/leasot](https://github.com/pgilad/leasot) - Parse and output TODOs and FIXMEs from comments in your files
 - [facebook/jest](https://github.com/facebook/jest) - Delightful JavaScript Testing.
 - [MicrosoftDX/Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io
-- [falsandtru/pjax-api](https://github.com/falsandtru/pjax-api) - The second generation PJAX for advanced web frameworks.
+- [falsandtru/pjax-api](https://github.com/falsandtru/pjax-api) - The advanced PJAX for web services.
 - [serviejs/popsicle](https://github.com/serviejs/popsicle) - Simple HTTP requests for node and the browser
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name
 - [microsoft/TouchDevelop](https://github.com/microsoft/TouchDevelop) - TouchDevelop is a touch-friendly app creation environment for iPad, iPhone, Android, Windows, Mac, Linux.
 Our mobile-friendly editor makes coding fun, even on your phone or tablet!